Arocadev/voice2task-web/README.md

 ## 🌐 English

 Public landing page for **Voice2Task**, the Android app that converts voice notes into structured tasks using AI.
-Includes an ES/EN language selector, app flow description and APK download link.
+Includes an ES/EN language selector, a features section, how-it-works flow, FAQ, legal pages and an APK download link.

 ---